SciLifeLab/TIDDIT/README.md

 Algorithm
 =========

-Discordant pairs and split reads (supplementary alignments) are extracted and stored in the ".signals.tab" file.
+Discordant pairs and split reads (supplementary alignments), and contigs are extracted.
 A discordant pair is any pair having a larger insert size than the  -i paramater, or a pair where the reads map to different chromosomes. supplementary alignments and discordant pairs are only extracted if their mapping quality exceed the -q parameter.

 The most recent version of TIDDIT uses an algorithm similar to DBSCAN: A cluster is formed if -l or more signals are located within the -e distance.
 Once a cluster is formed, more signals may be added if these signals are within the